To help with online shopping during COVID-19, we are offering free shipping on all orders.

 A mast year refers to when a tree produces a large amount of something (fruits or nuts).
 A mast year for acorns benefits those rodents, especially in the squirrel family, that live on them as a staple part of their diet.
 An abundance of acorns in the fall of 2015 would have resulted in a good supply of food to store for the winter hibernation, and thus a greater number of chipmunks emerged healthy in the spring of 2016.

 So if you found these little critters in your yard, would you react like the infamous Walt Disney duck and try to get rid of them, or like the fictitious Ross Bagdasarian persona (David Seville) and try to recruit them into a performing act?

 Since we unfortunately do not live in a magical world of talking, trainable wild animals, here are some options for keeping your property free of the real-life rodents who would steal your veggies.

 Do you agree that chipmunks have been out in abundance this summer?
 Join us on Facebook to share your chipmunk sightings.
-If you sign up for our eNewsletter, not only will you be kept informed of our latest articles and special offers, but you will also receive a special discount on your first order from Havahart®!
+Sign up for our eNewsletter to stay informed of our latest articles and exclusive updates from Havahart®!